 Fabio Armao is Professor of Politics and Globalization Processes, and of Criminal Systems, at the University of Turin, Italy.
 He has been Visiting Professor at Cornell University.
 He is member of the Standing Group on Organized Crime, European Consortium for Political Research, and the Editorial Board of ‘Global Crime’.
 His research interests focus on wars and geopolitics, on non-state armed actors and transnational organised crime.

-previous version of this article was published on T.note n.
+A previous version of this article was published on T.note n.
 62, June 2018 (Human Security series #9), Torino World Affairs Institute.

-Main Image Credit: The Library of Congress, via Flickr
+Main Image Credit: The Library of Congress, via Flickr.

 The views expressed in this article are those of the author(s) and do not necessarily reflect the views of RUSI or any other institution.